-- Asia has a rich policy experience limited by scale (policy islands). - There is no silver bullet: No single measure but an ideal combination of measures to achieve the speed and scale of climate resilience. - Important challenge is overcoming policy conflicts within the mix - Policies needs to be well targeted to achieve the full effectiveness. - Building the institutional capacity is of paramount importance for successful policy formulation and targeted implementation.
+- Asia has a rich policy experience limited by scale (policy islands).
+It is yet to see these micro-scale innovations impacting the macro-scale. - There is no silver bullet: No single measure but an ideal combination of measures to achieve the speed and scale of climate resilience. - Important challenge is overcoming policy conflicts within the mix. - Policies needs to be well targeted to achieve the full effectiveness. - Building the institutional capacity is of paramount importance for successful policy formulation and targeted implementation.